SS Flying Enterprise: Wreck discovery and diving

 In June 2001 British technical divers, rediscovered the lost shipwreck of Flying Enterprise almost 50 years after she had sunk.
 Deep wreck diver Leigh Bishop had researched the whereabouts of the sinking and obtained information from British government departments on the wreck's approximate location.
-Photographs taken by Leigh Bishop were enough to positively identify the wreck as that of the Flying Enterprise.
+His photographs were enough to positively identify the wreck as that of the Flying Enterprise.

-In 2002 the Danish expedition company No Limit Diving and the Danish filmmaker Lasse Spang Olsen aired a documentary, The Mystery of Flying Enterprise) to commemorate the 50th year of the sinking.
+In 2002 the Danish expedition company No Limit Diving and the Danish filmmaker Lasse Spang Olsen aired a documentary, The Mystery of Flying Enterprise, to commemorate the 50th year of the sinking.

-Later Leigh Bishop worked with US divers John Chatterton and Richie Kohler to film the wreck for a 2005 episode of the History Channel's Deep Sea Detectives.
+Later Bishop worked with US divers John Chatterton and Richie Kohler to film the wreck for a 2005 episode of the History Channel's Deep Sea Detectives.
 This became the deepest wreck dived of the 56 episodes made.

 The wreck now lies resting on her port side in a depth of 84 m on the seabed of the western approaches to the English Channel.
-Leigh Bishop recovered artifacts from the site, which went on display for many years to the general public in the Cornish Maritime Museum.
+Bishop recovered artifacts which, for many years, were on display in the Cornish Maritime Museum.